breuerfelix/breuerfelix.github.io/_posts/22-06-22-kubernetes-webhooks.md

 ## Implement the Webhook

 The [Kubebuilder Book](https://book.kubebuilder.io/reference/webhook-for-core-types.html) references the [following example](https://github.com/kubernetes-sigs/controller-runtime/tree/master/examples/builtins) on GitHub.

-We are going to strip these files and integrate them into our bootstraped kubebuilder project.
+We are going to strip these files and integrate them into our bootstrapped Kubebuilder project.

 Create a file called `webhook.go`: